 Bootstrap can be very easily added to your HTML project.
 There are 2 different ways by which you can add bootstrap to HTML files.

 - By using Bootstrap CDN (recommended)

 - By downloading bootstrap compiled files

 What is CDN?

 CDN stands for Content Delivery Network.
-It refers to geographically distributed data centres and servers that ensure to deliver data faster.
+It refers to geographically distributed data centers and servers that ensure to deliver data faster.

-Bootstrap can be very easy to set up to HTML file using its CDN (Content Delivery Network).
+Bootstrap can be very easy to set up to HTML files using its CDN (Content Delivery Network).

 Adding Bootstrap CSS - To add CSS part of bootstrap include the following

 <head> seaction of your HTML document before all other stylesheets to load CSS part of bootstrap.